nielsenjared/nielsenjared.github.io/content/blog/impostor-syndrome/index.md

 ---
-title: "How to Defeat Impostor Syndrome: A Guide for Gaining Mastery"
+title: "How to Overcome Impostor Syndrome: A Guide for Gaining Mastery"
 date: "2023-03-24"
 description: "We're all impostors.
 This article will help you not feel like one by gaining mastery in your domain."
 keywords: ['impostor syndrome', 'mastery']
 ---

 ![Image of a duck encountering a rubber duck](./jarednielsen-impostor-syndrome.png)